-Designing the L-shaped sofa with CAD software
+Designing the DIY corner sofa with CAD software

 To help me visualise the overall design I used a free CAD design suite called Sketchup.
 It’s quite easy to use and helps draw the design for visual representation and detailed dimension.
 This helps when creating a cut list for all the materials.
 It also helps find the exact dimensions and angles for cutting.

-Protecting the wood
+Protecting the Wood

 Step 1.
 Prepare your area, tools and materials